-One great way to achieve organic SEO is to provide all basic information about your company right up-front on your homepage and then repeat it in the footer that appears on every page in your business site.
+One great way to achieve organic SEO while still compressing many of your keywords into a single efficient block of text is to provide all basic information about your company right up-front on your homepage and then repeat it in the footer that appears on every page in your business site.
 State your business name, what you do, your street address, store hours, phone number, and at least one support email address.
 This will help search engines know what you have to offer users and help your local visitors know that they have come to exactly the right place and not a similar venue three cities over.
 Don’t forget to label each line so the search engine knows what it’s looking at.

 Awesome Al’s Hardware Emporium

 All Your Hardware Needs from Hand Tools to Paint Cans

 Delivery: Yes, We Deliver!

 Providing all the relevant information is, in fact, an ideal way to organically and helpfully SEO much of your website.
 Clearly listing the details of your services and the technical specifications of your products will also guide both SEO and your visitors quickly to the information they are looking for.

 When you’re thinking of your goals as boosting online traffic, bringing in more customers, and making your website more readable and navigable for search engines, it’s easy to forget about the customers themselves.
 Remember that you know your customer base.
 As a local business, they are your friends, colleagues, and neighbors and they are not a search engine.

 SEO for People, Not Computers